Places to Stay in Central Maryland

 This classic B&B in Stevenson’s Greenspring Valley envelops you in luxury and country charm.
 The beautiful old mansion of former railroad tycoon Alexander J. Cassatt is surrounded by seemingly endless acres of forest, field and garden.
 Perfect for a big wedding, cozy elopement or a romantic getaway to recharge and fall in love all over again, Gramercy is a remote retreat just minutes from downtown Baltimore.

-Anchoring the vibrant Harbor East neighborhood, the Marriott Waterfront provides spectacular views of the city and harbor stretching all the way to the Chesapeake.
+Anchoring the vibrant Harbor East neighborhood, the Marriott Waterfront provides spectacular views of the city and harbor, stretching all the way to the Chesapeake.
 Centrally located on the President Street Circle, dining choices are limitless; first-rate Landmark Harbor East Cinema and its welcoming lounge are right across the street; nearby shopping is world class; and the water taxi is practically at your door to make exploring easy.

 Located in the heart of the beautiful Carroll Wine Trail, surrounded by amazing bike trails and country roads, and minutes from McDaniel College, the suites of the charming Seasons at Magnolia Manor will bring new meaning to luxury.
 Recently renovated, many original features are preserved.
 Rooms are named after famous writers: The Shakespeare, The Austin, The Poe, The Hemingway and the Lewis.

 The charming main street of Historic Ellicott City with its dining, brew pubs and shopping is one of Maryland’s secret treasures, and there’s no better way to experience it than with a stay at the Wayside Inn.
 Built around 1780, this gloriously and reverentially updated retreat will be your home away from it all.
-For that special getaway, let the Wayside welcome you with a bed of rose pedals, fresh fruit and a candlelit couples massage.
+For that special getaway, let the Wayside welcome you with a bed of rose petals, fresh fruit and a candlelit couples massage.

 The Lord Baltimore was originally designed in 1928 by architect William Lee Stoddart.
 It is listed on the National Register of Historic Places and was visited by Martin Luther King, Jr. among a host of other historic luminaries.
 The hotel is a 23-story, 440-room property in the heart of downtown Baltimore with 20,000 square-feet of ballroom and meeting space and the historic Calvert Ballroom, which has hosted more than 80 years of Baltimore society events.

 Located in one of the “best small towns to visit” (so named by Smithsonian magazine), this B&B spares no detail.
 There are cozy parlor rooms and five fireplaces in the main house, and a double-occupancy whirlpool bath in the separate carriage house.
-All this just a short walk from the iconic Concorde Point Lighthouse—which has stood sentry over the majestic Chesapeake Bay since 1827.
+All this just a short walk from the iconic Concord Point Lighthouse—which has stood sentry over the majestic Chesapeake Bay since 1827.

 Nestled among the shops and restaurants of Hunt Valley with a plethora of golf opportunities, this welcoming retreat is nestled between downtown Baltimore and Maryland’s rolling horse country.